bstizzle/react-hooks-state-events-pairing/README.md

 If you finish early and want to get more practice with state and events, here are some ideas for additional features:

-- Add upvote/downvote buttons to each comment
+- Add upvote/downvote buttons to each comment DONE
-- Add a search bar to search comments by username
+- Add a search bar to search comments by username DONE
-- Add a "Remove Comment" button to delete comments from the page
+- Add a "Remove Comment" button to delete comments from the page DONE
-- Add a sorting feature to sort the comments
+- Add a sorting feature to sort the comments INTERNALLY SORTED, NO WAY FOR END USER TO SORT YET